-- 1-4.4.1 Boxes when in an abnormal condition shall leave the circuit usable. - 1-4.4.2 Boxes shall be designed so that recycling will not occur if the box actuating device is held in the actuating position. - 1-4.4.3 Boxes when actuated shall give a visible or audible indication to the user that the box is operating or that the signal has been received by the Communication Center.
+- 1-4.4.1 Boxes when in an abnormal condition shall leave the circuit usable. - 1-4.4.2 Boxes shall be designed so that recycling will not occur if the box actuating device is held in the actuating position and will be ready to accept a new signal as soon as the actuating device is released. - 1-4.4.3 Boxes when actuated shall give a visible or audible indication to the user that the box is operating or that the signal has been received by the Communication Center.